Health Care Guide Information

 • Flu-like symptoms

-• Abdominal distention or hard abdomen
+• Abdominal distention or a hard abdomen

 • Black stools(a sign of internal bleeding)